 A Traditional IRA may also be used in connection with a Simplified Employee Pension Plan (SEP Plan) established by your employer (or by you if you are self-employed).
 In addition, if your SEP Plan was in effect on December 31, 1996 and permitted salary reduction contributions, you may elect to have your employer make salary reduction contributions.
 Several limitations on the amount that may be contributed apply.
-First, salary reduction contributions (for plans that are eligible) may not exceed \$22,500 in 2023 and \$23,000 in 2024.
+First, salary reduction contributions (for plans that are eligible) may not exceed \$18,000 in 2016 and \$18,000 in 2017.
 The limits may be adjusted periodically for cost of living increases.
-Second, the combination of all contributions for any year (including employer contributions and, if your SEP Plan is eligible, salary reduction contributions) cannot exceed the lesser of 25% of compensation, or \$66,000 in 2023 and \$69,000 in 2024.
-The compensation limit is \$330,000 in 2023 and \$345,000 in 2024.
+Second, the combination of all contributions for any year (including employer contributions and, if your SEP Plan is eligible, salary reduction contributions) cannot exceed the lesser of 25% of compensation, or \$53,000 in 2016 and \$54,000 in 2017.
+The compensation limit is \$265,000 in 2016 and \$270,000 in 2017.
 It may be adjusted periodically for cost of living increases.
-A number of special rules apply to SEP Plans, including a requirement that contributions generally be made on behalf of all employees of the employer (including for this purpose a sole proprietorship or partnership) who satisfy certain minimum participation requirements.
+A number of special rules apply to SEP

+Plans, including a requirement that contributions generally be made on behalf of all employees of the employer (including for this purpose a sole proprietorship or partnership) who satisfy certain minimum participation requirements.
 It is your responsibility and that of your employer to see that contributions in excess of normal IRA limits are made under and in accordance with a valid SEP Plan.

-least age 50 before the end of the plan year, you may make additional "catch-up" contributions in the amount of \$1,000 for 2023 and \$1,000 for 2024.
+If making a Traditional IRA contribution to a SEP IRA and if you are at least age 50 before the end of the plan year, you may make additional "catch-up" contributions in the amount of \$1,000 for 2016 and \$1,000 for 2017.